SodaGummy/SodaGummy/README.md

 I'm SodaGummy (๑'ᵕ'๑)⸝* !
 I mainly do game development here!

-- 🔭 I’m currently working on upgrading my skills in Godot / Unity!
+- 🔭 I’m currently working on upgrading my skills in Godot / Blender!
 - 🌱 I’m currently learning how to draw stuff and compose soundtracks for my games
 - 🎮 I’m looking to collaborate on Game Jams!